5 Blogging Mistakes Cannabis Businesses Make & How to Fix Them

 Use Google Trends to find out what people are looking for, what they are sharing and which types of topics are the most popular.
 Obviously you are not going to waste your time writing about a topic that people aren’t interested in reading.

 You can also use Google Trends to help you identify viral topics you can piggy back off of.
 As you can see from the screenshot below, American football is trending.
 Use this to your advantage and incorporate it into your content.
 Think something along the lines of “How CBD can help American Football stars recover”.

 Now, for some people the whole blogging thing can just be too much to handle by themselves.
 After all, if you wanted to become a professional content creator or blogger, then you would’ve done just that.

-This is where hiring a professional can help you reap all the benefits of blogging for your business, avoid the mistakes, and help you leverage the most out of your investment in marketing your cannabis business.
-A professional content creator and marketing expert that specializes in working within the cannabis industry can benefit you because:
+This is where hiring a professional can help you reap all the benefits of blogging for your business, but without all the blogging mistakes.
+This means that for a relatively small investment, a professional can help you leverage the most out of your investment in marketing your cannabis business.
+A professional content creator and marketing expert who specializes in working within the cannabis industry can benefit you because: